Today we reveal our Hall Bathroom update from our recently completed Fitzgerald Condo Remodel!

-The hall bath is just across the hall from the guest bath, and this space, much like the main bath, was one that required some major creative thinking.
+The hall bath is just across the hall from the guest bath, and this space, much like the primary bathroom, was one that required some creative thinking.

 The original bath had this funky honeycomb hex tile in the shower and a honey-toned basketweave tile on the floors.
 Should we work around those?
 Go for a complete gut?
 Save the shower?
 Keep the floors?
 All options were on the table.

 Hall Bath Before

 The problem was, these two tile choices were fighting with each other hardcore.
 Similar to mixing patterns, when you mix different tile shapes and patterns together, you want to make sure you vary the scale of your tile so they don't fight with each other.

 Original Floor & Shower Tile